Critiques pour NoScript Security Suite

 Noté 2 sur 5

-par Utilisateur ou utilisatrice 12839 de Firefox, il y a 6 ansEDIT: OK after some time playing around with the settings I understand it much better and the functionality appears to work well.
+par mjtech, il y a 8 ansEDIT: OK after some time playing around with the settings I understand it much better and the functionality appears to work well.
 I suggest people experiment with the settings a bit, or check out the noscript forum where there are some explanations of the UI if you find the relevant threads.

 In the meantime, I will keep my 2-star rating until a proper help guide to the UI is incorporated into the addon as a link, and an on-boarding process for new installations includes a pop up alerting users to the guide as this is sorely needed, especially for users of the old add-on.
 This rating reflects my experience as a new user, not my experience now, as this is more relevant to potential new users reading these reviews.